artsandmetaphysics/goodlifeodyssey/_notes/the-iliad.md

 to the distant archer god who drives away the plague, those young Achaean warriors singing out his power, and Apollo listened, his great heart warm with joy.<cite>Book 1.435 - 448, Fagles</cite></blockquote>

-The Greeks believed that the gods enjoyed and demanded their sacrifices:

-<blockquote class="poetry">I [Zeus] honor sacred Ilium most with my immortal heart:
-Priam and men of Priam who hurls the strong ash spear.
-Never once did my altar lack its share of victims, winecups tipped and the deep smoky savor.
-These, these are the gifts we claim---they are our rights."<cite>Book 4.45 - 47, Fagles</cite></blockquote>

 Furethermore, plauges and natural disasters were believed to be caused by gods.
 An example of this is seen at the beginning of *The Iliad*: